prateekiiest/academic-kickstart/content/author/admin/_index.md

 +++

-Hi, I am a current final year undergrad at the Indian Institute of Engineering Science and Technology, Shibpur(erstwhile BESU) and am pursuing my majors in Computer Science.
+A final year undergrad, soon to be graduating this year.
+An Open Source Software Developer and Advocate.
+Like to dwell between research and software.